 The decision to enter parenthood is exciting and life-changing.
 Carrying a baby is a unique journey you may wish to experience.
 The great news is, if you have IIH and want to become pregnant, you can, it will just require a bit more preparation.1

-Frequent visits to your neuro ophthalmologist, neurologist, and obstetrician before, during, and after pregnancy will be necessary to manage your IIH while protecting your developing baby.
+Frequent visits to your neuro ophthalmologistA specialist in the branch of medicine concerned with the study and treatment of disorders and diseases of the eye., neurologistMedical doctor who diagnoses and treats nonsurgical issues related to the brain and nervous system. , and obstetrician before, during, and after pregnancy will be necessary to manage your IIH while protecting your developing baby.
 Communication with your medical team will help you be an advocate for you and your baby.

 Throughout pregnancy some changes that occur to a woman’s body are obvious but some are not.
-Change also occurs in the brain such as a decrease in the size of the brain, an increase in the size of the ventricles, and an increase in the size of the pituitary gland.2 These changes are a result of an increase in blood volume that is needed to support the growing baby.
+Change also occurs in the brain such as a decrease in the size of the brain, an increase in the size of the ventricles, and an increase in the size of the pituitary glandAlso known as the “master gland” it is the area of the brain that manages and makes a large portion of your hormones..2 These changes are a result of an increase in blood volume that is needed to support the growing baby.
 Some of these changes in the brain can aggravate IIH-type symptoms.
 A majority of women report IIH symptoms during the first and second trimester of pregnancy but they can appear at any time3.
 Having IIH does not exclude you from experiencing pregnancy.

 IIH Management During Pregnancy